 There will be four writing assignments, worth 50 points each.
 You will be required to write a five-page response to an assigned question posted on Blackboard under "Assignments".
 Your papers must be typed (12pt), double spaced, and in essay format.
 Proper documentation must be included when necessary (APA Standards).
-Papers will be posted to the Digital Drop Box using the following format: Last Name, First Name.
+Papers will be posted to Turnitin using the following format: Last Name.
+First Name.
 Assignment #